 However, these tend to sell out incredibly quickly due to the lack of availability.
 I, therefore, suggest booking as far in advance as you’re comfortable with to guarantee the lodge you’d like.

 Center Parc breaks typically run over two nights, four nights or seven nights.
-If you’re only visiting the resort for two nights then you’re not likely to be spending much time in your lodge and instead will want to maximise your time taking part in the many on-site activities.
+If you’re only visiting the resort for two nights then you’re not likely to be spending much time in your lodge and instead will want to maximise your time taking part in the many activities at Center Parcs.

 In which case I’d advise you to go for a more affordable woodland lodge over an executive.

 Meanwhile, if you’re visiting for four or seven nights then the likelihood is you’ll be spending a lot of time in your lodge, especially in the evenings.
-Therefore the added little luxurious that an executive lodge comes with maybe a worthwhile investment for your break.
+Therefore the added little luxury that an executive lodge comes with may be a worthwhile investment for your break.